 The Company remains confident that with solid and consistent underwriting, backed up by actuarial rigour and professional claims handling, profitability should continue to be achieved.

-All business programmes require final sign-off and approval by the UWC.
+All business programmes require final sign-off and approval by the Company's Underwriting Committee ("UWC").